 At just £14.95 for the Super Lunch Menu I can say it’s excellent value and the food was so good I’m planning a return visit again soon.
 For me Jamie’s Italian in Manchester is a great daytime venue.
 It was busy and almost all of the tables were full, so they’re obviously doing something right.

-For full details of the Super Lunch Menu at Jamie’s Italian visit the website.
 The Super Lunch menu runs from Monday – Friday, 12pm – 6pm.

 We were invited guests of Jamie’s Italian, Manchester.
 Nevertheless all images and opinions are our own.